xOptimizer/CarPlaneRecoganization-DL-project-/README.md

 ## Training
 To train the model on your dataset, follow these steps:

-Prepare your dataset by organizing it into train, validation, and test sets.
+Prepare your dataset by organizing it into train  and test sets.

 Configure the training settings such as batch size, learning rate, and number of epochs in the code.